 Will a VPN protect my identity?

-VPNs have been used for websites that have the annoying geo-locking feature in place (so you can watch content that’s blocked in your area), but they have also been considered ‘the safe way to torrent’ for a very long time, so VPNs can definitely help with movie streaming, right?
+VPNs have been used for websites that have the annoying geo-locking feature in place (so you can watch content that’s blocked in your area) and most do offer free trial versions, such as Surfshark.
+But they have also been considered ‘the safe way to torrent’ for a very long time, so VPNs can definitely help with movie streaming, right?
 Well, yes, a good VPN can indeed protect your identity, but only if certain conditions are met.
 Specifically, you do get a new IP from your VPN which would then be asked to provide your true identity and, if the VPN doesn’t keep logs, then that’s as far as they can go (there is the matter of the credit card info associated to your account, but I doubt anyone would go to these lengths).

 Of course, there are other ways to arrive at your door, even if you use a good VPN: if you have registered an account on that website with your email address and even if it’s a ‘burner’ email address, the website that gave it to you may still keep log of your IP address.
 There is also the possibility of DNS leaks and the configuration of a killswitch function, but, again, these websites are illegal to use and can be incredibly dangerous from the security point of view, so you should steer clear.